Club Q shooting suspect formally charged with 305 counts, including first-degree murder, hate crimes

 During Aldrich’s first court appearance on Nov.
 23, in which the alleged shooter appeared via video uplink from the El Paso County jail, Aldrich looked bruised and battered.
 Aldrich’s face was swollen and the defendant slowly muttered a weak “yes” or “no” in response to a judge’s questions.

-Aldrich was more alert on Tuesday, with many of his injuries appearing healed or less severe.
+Aldrich was more alert on Tuesday, with many of their injuries appearing healed or less severe.

 The Club Q shooting wasn’t Aldrich’s first run-in with law enforcement.